quentinmax/Serial2Excel/README.md

 - Capture data from a serial device.
 - Process incoming data in real-time.
-- Generate Excel, CSV or 🆕JSON files containing the processed data.
+- Generate Excel, CSV or JSON files containing the processed data.

 ## Node Compatibility

-`serial2excel` has not been tested on every singe NodeJS version.
+Use at least Node v16+, however `serial2excel` has not been tested on every singe NodeJS version.
 For best results you may stick to LTS versions.
 Issue reports related are highly appreciated.

 ## Installation